 How beautifully put!
 Using Mimulus will not make your dog reckless or oblivious to danger.
 It won’t make him start looking for trouble.
 It will help him evaluate his fears with a clearer head.
 Once a clear head prevails, courage is not far behind.

-Examples of behaviors helped by Mimulus
+Examples of Dog Fears and Behaviors Helped by Mimulus

 - Dogs afraid of thunder or gunshots